-Here, we have mentioned the 10 best drawing apps for Chromebook which include Android, Linux, Web and Chrome apps.
+Here, we have mentioned the 10 best drawing apps for Chromebook which include Android, Linux, Web, and Chrome apps.
 I have tested all the mentioned apps and they run pretty well on Chromebook without any touch latency issues.
-So now without any delay, let’s unpack the list.
+So without any delay, let’s unpack the list.

 1. Sketchbook by Autodesk